 The Welsh Language (Wales) Measure specifies that for all policy decisions, the council must consider the effects (both positive and negative) on the Welsh language.
 For further guidance on Welsh language considerations see here.

 Impact:

 Positive Negative Neither

+•

 Welsh Language There will be no impact on the Welsh Language.
-All consultation materials will be available in Welsh
+All consultation materials were available in Welsh and the final plan will be translated in to Welsh.

+1